bionic-gpt/bionic-gpt/crates/integration-testing/README.md

 From within the dev container

-Run the application and the piepline-job
+Run the application and the rag engine

 ```
 cargo run --bin rag-engine